udacity/CVND---Gesture-Recognition/README.md

 The code allows you to choose whether you want to train the network using only a CPU or a GPU.
 Due to the very large size of the Jester dataset it is strongly recommended that you only perform the training using a GPU.
 The CPU mode is favorable when you just want to quickly test models.

-To specify whether you want to use GPUs or CPUs for your computation, use the `--use_gpu` flag as described below.
+To specify whether you want to use the GPU or the CPU for your computation, use the `--use_gpu` flag as described below.

 # Procedure